-The contrast between the sharper sans serifs and the rougher sketches in this example creates a unique effect, and constructs the brand as one that is a master of both analogue and digital disciplines.
+The contrast between the sharper sans serifs and the rougher sketches in this example creates a unique effect and constructs the brand as one that is a master of both analog and digital disciplines.
 Plus, the use of digital typefaces ensures that the written content will be legible to just about anyone, which is always a positive thing.

 What does your About Us Page say about you?